junxit/us-congress-bills-113/bill.md

 >     - **(I)** In the case of a Federal Direct PLUS Loan or a Federal Direct Unsubsidized Stafford Loan, the option of the borrower to pay the interest while the borrower is in school.
 >     - **(J)** The definition of half-time enrollment at the institution, during regular terms and summer school, if applicable, and the consequences of not maintaining at least half-time enrollment.
 >     - **(K)** An explanation of the importance of contacting the appropriate offices at the institution of higher education if the borrower withdraws prior to completing the borrower's program of study so that the institution can provide exit counseling, including information regarding the borrower's repayment options and loan consolidation.
+>     - **(L)** For a first-time borrower—
+>       - **(i)** a statement of the anticipated balance on the loan for which the borrower is receiving counseling under this subsection;
+>       - **(ii)** based on such anticipated balance, the anticipated monthly payment amount under, at minimum—
+>         - **(I)** the standard repayment plan; and
->     - **(L)** For a first-time borrower, the anticipated monthly payment amount under, at minimum, a standard repayment plan and, using the regionally available data from the Bureau of Labor Statistics of the average starting salary for the occupation the borrower intends to be employed, an income-based repayment plan under section 493C, and based on—
+>         - **(II)** an income-based repayment plan under section 493C, as determined using regionally available data from the Bureau of Labor Statistics of the average starting salary for the occupation in which the borrower has an interest in or intends to be employed; and
->       - **(i)** a range of levels of indebtedness of—
->         - **(I)** borrowers of Federal Direct Stafford Loans or Federal Direct Unsubsidized Stafford Loans; and
->         - **(II)** as appropriate, graduate borrowers of Federal Direct PLUS Loans or Federal Direct Unsubsidized Stafford Loans; or
->       - **(ii)** the average cumulative indebtedness at graduation for students who borrowed loans made under part D and who are in the same program of study as the borrower.
+>       - **(iii)** an estimate of the projected monthly payment amount under each repayment plan described in clause (ii), based on the average cumulative indebtedness at graduation for borrowers of loans made under part D who are in the same program of study as the borrower.
 >     - **(M)** For a borrower with an outstanding balance of principal or interest due on a loan made under this title—
 >       - **(i)** a current statement of the amount of such outstanding balance and interest accrued;
 >       - **(ii)** based on such outstanding balance, the anticipated monthly payment amount under, at minimum, the standard repayment plan and, using regionally available data from the Bureau of Labor Statistics of the average starting salary for the occupation the borrower intends to be employed, an income-based repayment plan under section 493C; and